Mike & Rosie extend a warm

 Trail and the

-Guest laundry room with shared use
+Guest laundry room with Washing

-of Washing Machine & Tumble Dryer
+Machine & Tumble Dryer

-WiFi internet connection available
+WiFi internet

 Storage Facilities for your sports equipment ie Bikes or Canoes